November 24-28: Chora: Graphia (Reverberations) @ Dance in Vancouver 13th Biennial

 My rigorous interdisciplinary practice includes a variety of activities, all of which are sourced from and return to dance as the fundamental discipline that orders my art practice and life.
-My practices include performance, performance-creation, dance improvisation as/and embodied theorizing, choreography, teaching, and writing.
+My practices include writing, performance, performance-creation, dance improvisation as/and embodied theorizing, choreography, teaching, and writing.

 Though my creative work grows in the fertile soil of solitary practice, deep collaboration is central to what I do.
 I love uncovering new kinaesthetic territory together in collaboration with dance artists with whom I share an affinity.
 My affinities include: a taste for undoing the habits of the usual training, and a certain sense of the way sacrifice and discipline balance with surrender and letting go to generate creative experiences whose value is measured not by the number of audience members who “see the show,” but by the intensity with which our work facilitates new modes of perception in the people we are honored to call “audience.”

-Law is one of the mediums I work through, as a dance artist with a law degree.
+Law is one of the mediums I work through, as a dance artist with a law degree, and as a security professional.
 I see dance as a practice of deep justice, and performance-creation and dissemination as ways of positing modes of being-otherwise than according to the profound forces of normalization that condition the social and the political (and hence also the capacity for what might be called the spiritual) in our devastatingly precarious but even-still rich-with-potential present.
 I see dance art as a site to enact practices of genuine freedom.

 My first performance appeared at the Atlantic Fringe Festival in 2002, an experimental two-person dance play whose positive critical reception by performance art scholar Thomas Taylor set me on the path to a life in experimental, dance-based performance.
 I have since followed the current of my performative impulse through labyrinthine paths leading me through the interstices between disciplinary worlds.
 Many performances have resulted (past performances here), and continue to result (upcoming projects here.)